1973 Flores cyclone: Impacts

-No warnings were issued as the cyclone was not in Australia's area of responsibility.
-Additionally, until an eye was visible prior to the cyclone's landfall in Flores, forecasters were uncertain of the cyclone's existence due to limited observations.
+No warnings were issued in preparation of the cyclone.
+At the time, the cyclone was not in Australia's area of responsibility, and up until an eye was visible prior to the cyclone's landfall in Flores, forecasters were uncertain of the cyclone's existence due to limited observations.

 O Arbiru

-Manufactured in 1963, O Arbiru was a Portuguese-flagged government cargo vessel that was used to transport necessities to Portuguese Timor via Bangkok.
-The ship was on its way to Bangkok, Thailand, to requisition rice supplies and had left Dili, Portuguese Timor, on 28 April.
+Manufactured in 1963, O Arbiru was a Portuguese-flagged government cargo vessel that was used to transport necessities to Portuguese Timor via Bangkok, Thailand.
+The ship was on its way to Bangkok to requisition rice supplies and had left Dili, Portuguese Timor, on 28 April.
 On 29 April, while in the Flores Sea, the cyclone capsized the ship.
 (Note: Estimated coordinates: .)
 Only crew member Paulo do Rosário survived.
 (Note: Death tolls/occupant counts vary from source to source: